 6. The Rosie Project (Don Tillman)

 The Rosie Project is a YA contemporary humor romance.
 The book is about Don, who lives in Australia.
 He’s a genetics professor and very socially awkward.
 He doesn’t have a lot of friends, and he doesn’t go on many dates.
-So he couldn’t imagine being a good husband because he couldn’t even go on a good date.
+So he couldn’t imagine being a good husband because he couldn’t even go on a suitable date.

 To change himself, Don makes a White Project to find the perfect partner/wife.
 The questions are outrageous.
 Then he meets Rosie, who is opposed to what he wants and expects in a partner.
 She smokes and drinks and wears lots of jewelry.

 So, it’s fun to read about the dynamics between them.
-Rosie is someone that’s looking for her biological father, and Don can help her because he works with genetics.
+Rosie is someone who’s looking for her biological father, and Don can help her because he works with genetics.
 My favorite part of the book is when Don learns how to dance.
-I was laughing so hard when he got a skeleton, and he was practicing.
+I was laughing so hard when he got a skeleton and he was practicing.
 The whole story is told from Don’s POV, and I enjoy the man’s POV in romance.

 Author: Graeme Simsion